 - 4.1 Level 2 should be considered if there is continued concern following Level 1, or where there is significant concern about a student's health, wellbeing, behaviour, safety, or ability to study, meriting direct referral to Level 2.
-Such concerns may include significant deterioration in health, appearance, attitude or behaviour (particularly where there is an impact on attendance), ability to meet deadlines, ability to succeed academically, or ability to use University premises appropriately. - 4.2 Once concerns have been raised about the student, the Head of School will provide a notice of Level 2 referral.
-This will be done in consultation with the Student Relations Manager and will include: - (a) Identification of the continuing and ongoing concern (including specific information); - (b) Collation of any relevant information about the student (e.g. non-attendance, missed deadlines, isolation, issues with other services in the University or placement providers); - (c) Actions taken so far and their efficacy; and - (d) Notes on discussions had with Student Services, the Student Relations Manager, and University Health and Counselling for advice or guidance on how best to approach the student. - 4.3 The notice will be sent to the Group Director Student Services who will chair a case conference.
-Relevant members of the faculty/school, Student Services and the Student Relations Manager will be invited to attend.
-Subject to privacy law and professional codes of confidentiality, the student will also receive a copy of the notice.
+Such concerns may include significant deterioration in health, appearance, attitude or behaviour (particularly where there is an impact on attendance), ability to meet deadlines, ability to succeed academically, or ability to use University premises appropriately. - 4.2 Once concerns have been raised about the student, the Manager Student Conduct will provide a notice of Level 2 referral.
+This will be done in consultation with relevant University staff and will include: - (a) Identification of the continuing and ongoing concern (including specific information); - (b) Collation of any relevant information about the student (e.g. non-attendance, missed deadlines, isolation, issues with other services in the University or placement providers); - (c) Actions taken so far and their efficacy; and - (d) Notes on discussions had with Student Services, or the student's faculty/school for advice or guidance on how best to approach the student.